 Let’s face it, some materials are just a lot more difficult to render in KeyShot than others.
 One particularly challenging material is a back-lit silicone button.
-Many products have soft-touch silicone buttons or translucent rubber buttons on them.
+Many products have a soft-touch silicone button or translucent rubber button on them.
 Now, add a little LED behind this button and that’s one challenging material to make in KeyShot.
 Finally, if you want to animate this light, either blinking or changing colors, then things really get tricky.

 Over the years, I’ve had one client in particular that produces products with back-lit silicone buttons.
 The jobs I did for this client required me to find a way to create a convincing looking back-lit silicone button material in KeyShot.
 Additionally, it needed to be easy to make changes to as well as animate.

 After spending countless hours of experimenting and refining the silicone button material, I finally found what I think is the best way to create this material in KeyShot.
 And I’m going to show you how I do it.

 Want to follow along with the tutorial?
 Click below to watch.

 There are many reasons this is a challenging material to render in KeyShot.
 Here are a few I ran into when trying to come up with a solution on my own:

 - Not all client CAD models contain accurate internal PCBs or geometry for LED lights